 - (a) General retail, small, medium, large standards. - (1) All incidental storage of material and equipment must be located in a fully enclosed structure. - (2) When the principal entrance is less than 75 feet or its parking area is less than 20 feet from any adjoining zoning lot in the country, residential, apartment, or apartment mixed-use zoning district: - (A) A solid wall or fence (not a chain-link fence) or equivalent landscape buffer (such as a screening hedge), 6 feet in height, must be installed and maintained at the common property lines; and - (B) Hours of operation are limited to between 6:00 a.m. and 10:00 p.m.
-Small, medium, or large general retail uses that are intended to operate beyond these hours may be permitted under a minor conditional use permit. - (3) In the apartment mixed-use zoning district, hours of operation are limited to between 6:00 a.m. and 10:00 p.m., including any loading activities associated with the retail use. - (4) In the industrial mixed-use zoning district, the density controls of Table 21-3.5 and § 21-3.140-1(c) apply. - (b) Mobile commercial establishment standards. - (1) Mobile commercial establishments must operate on all-weather surfaces, unless otherwise specified in this chapter. - (2) Mobile commercial establishments must operate outside of any required yards.
+Small, medium, or large general retail uses that are intended to operate beyond these hours may be permitted under a minor conditional use permit. - (3) In the apartment mixed-use zoning district, hours of operation are limited to between 6:00 a.m. and 10:00 p.m., including any loading activities associated with the retail use. - (4) In the industrial mixed-use zoning district, the density controls of Table 21-3.5 and § 21-3.140-1(c) apply. - (b) Mobile commercial establishment standards. - (1) Mobile commercial establishments must operate on all-weather surfaces, unless otherwise specified in this chapter.

-- (3) One portable sign per mobile commercial establishment is allowed during hours of operation.
-The sign must be located within 5 feet of the mobile commercial establishment. - (4) When three or more mobile commercial establishments operate on one zoning lot: - (A) A parking management plan is required.
-A minimum of five parking spaces per mobile commercial establishment is required. - (B) A pedestrian and vehicle circulation plan is required. - (C) Hours of operation are limited to between 6:00 a.m. and 10:00 p.m. - (D) If seating areas are provided for patrons of the mobile commercial establishments, restrooms or portable restrooms accessible to patrons must be present on the zoning lot and adequately screened from public view. - (5) If a mobile commercial establishment is located less than 75 feet from any adjoining zoning lot: - (A) In the country, apartment, or apartment mixed-use zoning district, hours of operation are limited to between 6:00 a.m. and 10:00 p.m. - (B) In the residential zoning district, hours of operation are limited to between 8:00 a.m. and 9:00 p.m. - (6) In the Haleiwa special district, the mobile commercial establishment requirements in § 21-9.90-4(j) supersede the standards listed in this subsection.
+- (2) Mobile commercial establishments must operate outside of any required yards. - (3) One portable sign per mobile commercial establishment is allowed during hours of operation.
+The sign must be located within 5 feet of the mobile commercial establishment, unless weather conditions render it unsafe. - (4) When three or more mobile commercial establishments operate on one zoning lot: - (A) A parking management plan is required.
+See § 21-6.30(m) for adjustments and exemptions to parking requirements for mobile commercial establishments. - (B) A pedestrian and vehicle circulation plan is required. - (C) Hours of operation are limited to between 6:00 a.m. and 10:00 p.m. - (D) If seating areas are provided for patrons of the mobile commercial establishments, restrooms or portable restrooms accessible to patrons must be present on the zoning lot and adequately screened from public view. - (5) If a mobile commercial establishment is located less than 75 feet from any adjoining zoning lot: - (A) In the country, apartment, or apartment mixed-use zoning district, hours of operation are limited to between 6:00 a.m. and 10:00 p.m. - (B) In the residential zoning district, hours of operation are limited to between 8:00 a.m. and 9:00 p.m. - (6) In the Haleiwa special district, the mobile commercial establishment requirements in § 21-9.90-4(j) supersede the standards listed in this subsection.